Soonad/Whitepaper/README.md

 system based on interaction nets.
 Moonad's purely functional user-facing language, **Formality** features a powerful, elegant type-system capable of stating and proving theorems about its own programs through inductive λ-encodings.
-Online interactions are made through **Trellis**, a global append-only event-log an decentralized application platform.
+Online interactions are made through **Trellis**, a global append-only event-log compatible with both trusted and decentralizd backends.
 On top of those, we build a front-end interface, **Moonad**, where users can create, deploy and use decentralized applications (Forall), pose and solve mathematical problems (Provit), and exchange scarce virtual assets (Phos).

 ## Table of Contents